-The National Academy for State Health Policy (NASHP) designed this toolkit to support states interested in developing a value-based alternative payment methodology (APM) for federally qualified health centers (FQHCs).
+The National Academy for State Health Policy (NASHP) designed this toolkit to support states interested in developing value-based payment (VBP) methodologies for federally qualified health centers (FQHCs).
 The following section on FQHC readiness and practice transformation discusses key considerations and promising strategies based on lessons learned from states during NASHP’s Value-Based Payment Reform Academy.

 Key considerations for FQHC readiness and practice transformation include:

-- • Engage the PCA to provide clinician and staff education, training, and resources.
+- • Engage the primary care association (PCA) to provide clinician and staff education, training, and resources;

-- • Assess FQHC interest and readiness in the early stages of APM development.
+- • Assess FQHC interest and readiness in the early stages of VBP methodology development; and

-- • To prepare for implementation, FQHCs will want to consider their short- and long-term financial, information technology (IT), and staff capacity.
+- • Consider FQHCs’ short- and long-term financial, information technology (IT), and staff capacities when preparing for implementation.

-For FQHCs, transitioning to a value-based APM often requires additional infrastructure and investment, such as enhanced IT and quality improvement capacity, as well as clinical and work flow changes, including team-based care, population-based management, and care coordination.
+For FQHCs, transitioning to a VBP methodology often requires additional infrastructure and investment, such as enhanced IT and quality improvement capacity, as well as clinical and workflow changes, including team-based care, population-based management, and care coordination.
 FQHCs may also need to change how clinicians and other staff work together and with community partners to improve quality and efficiency.

-While challenging, the transition to a value-based APM offers benefits to practices, including the opportunity to support team-based care models that can improve health care quality and enhance workforce retention and recruitment.
+While challenging, the transition to a VBP methodology offers benefits to practices, including the opportunity to support team-based care models that can improve health care quality and enhance workforce retention, and the potential for increased revenue.
 Depending on staffing, IT capacity, and available financial resources, FQHCs will vary in how quickly they can transform their practices.
-FQHCs must individually agree to participate in an APM, so not all FQHCs in the state need to be ready to launch at the same time.
-States may find it beneficial to pilot an APM with a few FQHCs and refine the model as necessary.
+Not all FQHCs in a state need to be ready to launch at the same time.
+States may find it beneficial to pilot a VBP methodology with a few FQHCs and refine the methodology as necessary.

 Engage the PCA to provide clinician and staff education, training, and resources.

-The PCA can provide support to FQHCs as they transition to a value-based APM.
-The Oregon PCA developed the Advanced Care Model learning collaborative in partnership with FQHCs and the Medicaid agency to help FQHCs transition to the PMPM APM.
+The PCA can provide support to FQHCs as they transition to a VBP methodology.
+The Oregon PCA developed the Advanced Care Model learning collaborative in partnership with FQHCs and the Medicaid agency to help practices transition to the state’s VBP methodology.
 As part of this learning collaborative, FQHCs have access to practice transformation and implementation support through on-site technical assistance, webinars, networking, and strategic planning.

-Assess FQHC interest and readiness in the early stages of APM development.
+Assess FQHC interest and readiness in the early stages of VBP methodology development.

-Readiness assessments can help states identify which FQHCs have the capacity to take on a value-based APM, and also pinpoint where the state and PCA should provide technical assistance to help increase FQHC capacity.
-Several FQHC-specific readiness tools are available, including the NACHC Payment Reform Readiness Assessment Tool, the Health Management Associates Value-Based Payment Assessment Tool (developed in partnership with the District of Columbia, one of NASHP’s Value-Based Payment Reform Academy states), and the University of Iowa Value-Based Care Assessment Tool, which was specifically developed for rural health providers.
+Readiness assessments can help states identify which FQHCs have the capacity to implement a VBP methodology and pinpoint where the state and PCA should provide technical assistance to help increase FQHC capacity.
+Several FQHC-specific readiness tools are available, including the NACHC Payment Reform Readiness Assessment Tool, the Health Management Associates Value-Based Payment Assessment Tool (developed in partnership with Washington, DC, one of the state teams participating in NASHP’s Academy), and the University of Iowa Value-Based Care Assessment Tool, which was developed specifically for rural health providers.

-Prior to adopting a value-based APM, FQHCs may assess:
+Prior to adopting a VBP methodology, FQHCs may consider:

-- • Consider the number of Medicaid lives.
+- • Number of Medicaid lives.
 It may be challenging to participate in payment reform if the FQHC serves fewer than 1,000 active Medicaid patients

-- • Consider the amount of visit-based revenue the practice will continue to generate
+- • Amount of visit-based revenue the practice will continue to generate

-- • Average Medicaid visits per patient, per year
+- • Average Medicaid visits per patient, per year; and

 - • Stability of historical utilization